peetal/peetali/content/post/precomputed_kernel/index.md

 ---
-title: Speeding Up linear SVM with precomputed kernel
+title: Speeding up linear SVM with precomputed kernel
 subtitle: Precompute kernel matrices for model training and testing

 # Summary for listings and search engines